Background and purpose

 “I have successfully started my own health & safety consulting business two years ago.
 I am convinced that I would not have had the confidence, or the knowledge to attempt this without the CHSEP.”

 Awards and recognition

-The Certificate in Health, Safety, and Environmental Processes (CHSEP) at the University of Fredericton was voted Readers Choice OHS Certificate Program in Canadian Occupational Safety (COS) magazine.
+The School of Occupational Health and Safety at UFred was selected as a Readers’ Choice award winner in Canadian Occupational Safety (COS) magazine.
 To read the full Readers Choice Awards edition of Canadian Occupational Safety, click here.